-President Trump's other insensitive comments on race, ethnicity
+President Trump's other insensitive comments on race and ethnicity

 Gregory Cheadle, then a GOP California congressional candidate, said he was the supporter to whom Trump pointed.
 Cheadle said the comment didn't offend him.

-The President's remark in 2016 came as he recalled an incident earlier that year when a black supporter of his assaulted a protester at an Arizona rally as he was being escorted out of the building by police.
+The President's remark came as he recalled an incident earlier that year when a black supporter of his assaulted a white protester who was being escorted out of an Arizona rally by police.

 During an August 2016 campaign stop, Trump argued that African-Americans have been struggling and taken for granted by the Democratic Party, and should consider voting for him in the November general election.

-Note: This story has been updated to reflect additional reporting.